 Cub Scout skits are a big part of their Scouting experience.
 According to Boy Scouts of America, “The main purpose of skits is for the boys—and the audience—to have fun.
 But as boys practice performing in these informal skits, their confidence and leadership skills begin to develop as well.”

 One of the biggest fears that many people have is of public speaking.
-Participating in a Cub Scout skit can help boys start to overcome their fears.
+Participating in a Cub Scout skit can help kids start to overcome their fears.

 But what skits should you do?
 A quick internet search will give you lots and lots to choose from.
 I have a few on my site! 🙂